Nexmo/nexmo-developer/_tutorials/client-sdk/create-application.md

 > **NOTE:** You need to change the webhook URLs to suit your local setup.
 For more information on using Ngrok for local testing please see [our documentation](/concepts/guides/webhooks#using-ngrok-for-local-development).

-Make a note of the generated Application ID, as you'll need in in the future.
+Make a note of the generated Application ID, as you'll need it in the future.
 You can also check this in the [Nexmo Dashboard](https://dashboard.nexmo.com).

 This command also creates a private key `private.key` in your current directory, which will be used to generate authentication credentials for your application.